Frenectomy: Infants

 In the past, the frenectomy procedure was perhaps the most popular of soft tissue operations in younger patients.
 Many labial and lingual frenum (tongue- and lip-ties) were snipped by a midwife, family doctor or dental surgeon.
 The overall awareness and treatment of tongue- and lip-ties especially in breastfeeding infants has increased over recent years.
 Frenectomies are routinely performed on infants to improve breastfeeding outcomes.

 In 2020, medical professionals raised the concern that a recent rise in unnecessary frenectomies on infants may be encouraged in part by information shared in online parenting groups.
-While public healthcare options (e.g. NHS) may not cover frenulectomies, in part due to these concerns, private clinic surgeries remain viable options for concerned parents.
+While public healthcare options (e.g. NHS) may not cover frenectomies, in part due to these concerns, private clinic surgeries remain viable options for concerned parents.

 Traditionally tongue-ties are diagnosed by appearance alone; newer research advocates for a functional assessment to determine any deleterious effect on breastfeeding.
 Before any surgical intervention for difficulties related to breastfeeding, preoperative consultation with a certified lactation consultant is recommended.